Our Ancestors' Story

-As part of our first Ancestors Day celebration, a special commemorative service was held at St. Thomas Anglican Church.
+As part of the celebration, a special commemorative service was held at St. Thomas Anglican Church.
 The service began at 11:00 am.
 Afterward, sandwiches and refreshments were served.
-Again, we hope the church will make it a tradition to hold a commemorative service each Ancestors Day in the years ahead.
+We hope the church will make it a tradition to hold a commemorative service each Ancestors Day in the years ahead.

 Gone but never forgotten